 iMessage is Apple’s own instant messaging service that sends messages over the Internet, using your data instead of cellular service.
 When setting up a new phone or simply switching phone numbers or carrier, your Apple device will try and activate iMessage.
 During or after activation, you may encounter an error that reads iMessage waiting for activation.
-In this post we will go through several possible solutions for this specific issue, and similar ones related to activation of this service.
+In this post, we will go through several possible solutions for this specific issue, and similar ones related to imessage not activating.

 How to fix iMessage waiting for activation issue